krisssnv/ASR-project/README.md

 ## Typical Workflow

 1. Run preprocessing and feature extraction to prepare the dataset.
+2. Split data into TRAIN/TEST
-2. Train models for the feature sets you want to compare, using the predefined datasplits
+3. Train models for the feature sets you want to compare, using the predefined datasplits
-3. Collect the generated CSV metrics and predictions.
+4. Collect the generated CSV metrics and predictions.
-4. Use the plotting notebook to summarize and visualize results.
+5. Use the plotting notebook to summarize and visualize results.

 ## Data used is from DementiaBank corpus.